“I need to get my shit together so that I can start saving some money.”

 - Try to work a part-time gig.

-The trick is to build some momentum.
+The trick is to build some momentum as you get serious about your finances.

 None of these tips are life changing.
-However, ever little bit adds up when you’re trying to move forward.
+However, every little bit adds up when you’re trying to move forward.
 You won’t always get a home run.
 Sometimes you have to get on base (hopefully that sports analogy makes sense).

 Step 4: Go for the big wins.